Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

-\citet{generative_interventions} derive an optimal intervention strategy using data augmentations to mimic causal interventions and propose a loss function, \method{GenInt}, that incorporates data augmentations generated by GANs.
-They propose to empirically identify a suite of data augmentations that do not interfere with the object labels according to the method proposed in \method{GANSpace} \cite{harkonen2020ganspace}.
-They intervene directly on latent factors in the original data, such as background and angle of view, as seen in \Cref{fig:ganspace}.
-Extensive experiments demonstrate superior OOD classification accuracy on ImageNet-C using AlexNet \cite{krizhevsky2012imagenet} architecture compared to rival data augmentation strategies.
+\citet{generative_interventions} propose a human-in-the-loop strategy to generate effective data augmentations using generative models that mimic interventions on non-causal features, and an objective function to exploit the augmentations.
+They propose to empirically identify a suite of data augmentations that do not interfere with the object labels according to the method proposed in \method{GANSpace} \citep{harkonen2020ganspace}.
+They intervene directly on latent factors in the GAN such as those which affect background and angle of view (see \Cref{fig:ganspace}).